Shiny Object Syndrome

 Is shiny object syndrome a real disorder?

-No. It is a popular, informal label with no clinical status, no agreed definition, and no validated measure.
-It describes a real tendency but should never be treated as a diagnosis or used to explain away genuine difficulties.
+No. It is a popular, informal label with no clinical status, agreed research definition, or established validated measure.
+It can describe a reported switching pattern, but it should not be treated as a diagnosis or used to explain away persistent difficulties.

 How is it different from curiosity?